msintuneappsdk/intune-app-wrapping-tool-mac/README.md

 See release notes for more information.

 Use the Microsoft Intune App Wrapping Tool for macOS to pre-process macOS line-of-business (LOB) apps.
+The wrapping tool converts application installation files into the .intunemac format.
+The wrapping tool also detects the parameters required by the MDM agent to determine the application installation state.
 Once you use this tool on your apps, you will then be able to upload and assign the apps to the Microsoft Intune console.

 Before you install and use Microsoft Intune App Wrapping Tool for macOS you **must**:
 * Review the [Microsoft License Terms for Microsoft Intune App Wrapping Tool for macOS](https://github.com/msintuneappsdk/intune-app-wrapping-tool-mac/blob/master/LicenseTerms/Microsoft%20Software%20License%20Terms%20Intune%20App%20Wrapping%20Tool%20for%20macOS%20-%20English.pdf).
 Print and retain a copy of the license terms for your records.
 By downloading and using Microsoft Intune App Wrapping Tool for macOS, you agree to such license terms.
 If you do not accept them, do not use the software.